IT’S HERE! Updated and Revised The Dyslexic Advantage 2023

 Cutting-edge research shows have dyslexic people perceive the written word differently, but also may excel at spatial reasoning, interconnected thinking, and display amazing creativity.

-INTERACTIVE DYSLEXIC ADVANTAGE PREMIUM MAGAZINE
+MONTHLY INTERACTIVE MAGAZINE

 You can read it on any platform, including mobile, iPad, iPhone, Android, and Windows.

 Do you think you may be dyslexic?

 Drs.
 Brock and Fernette Eide

 50 million Americans, including 10 million school-aged children, are dyslexic and they comprise 80% of students in special education classrooms.
 In a recent nationwide survey conducted by Dyslexic Advantage, over half of parents were told by a principal or teacher that dyslexia is not recognized by their school system.
 The Secretary of Education recently confirmed that there is no dyslexia-specific curriculum or plan for these students which has serious consequences for these children because they think and learn differently than other non-dyslexic students and require methods of instruction that are suited to their way of learning and thinking.
 Today, Dyslexic Advantage (DA) is breaking the cycle of negative in school systems and workplaces by revolutionizing how dyslexic people are understood, educated, and employed.
 We’re replacing the old and outmoded deficit-centered paradigm with a new and more productive strengths-centered paradigm that puts abilities rather than weaknesses at the heart of what it means to be dyslexic.

 Dyslexic Advantage is a 501(c)3 charitable organization.
 Donations are tax-deductible as fully allowed by law.

 Congratulations Karina Eide Young Writer Award Winners 2023!
 Read the creative entries here! [embeddoc...